 Beyond meat is an environmental business that prioritizes its customers’ health and the environment’s preservation.
 These priorities led them to revolutionize the regular restaurant model into a more eco-friendly one.

 The name Beyond meat, an eco-focused brand, succeeds in embodying the brand’s objectives, identity, tone, and emotion, and it tells us just how much this brand is different from other food brands.
 And if you want your brand to succeed in the market, this should also be your goal.

 This type of name wouldn’t work for any other food brand or business in another industry because their brand identity, tone, and objectives would differ.
-So before looking for a perfect brand name for your environmental business, make it a top priority to build and comprehend your brand.
+So before looking for a naming agency for your environmental business, make it a top priority to build and comprehend your brand.

 2. Start a Brainstorming Session

 Now that you completely understand your brand and know what its ideal name should sound like, it’s time to start considering words that are in tune with the brand you hope to establish.
 Gather a naming team if you can, and start brainstorming for names.